 “Well, so long,” “So long.”

+Here you go, five lessons from 12 Angry Men.
 I hope you were inspired by this article to stand out.
-If you didn’t get anything else, it’d be my joy if you grabbed this very lesson.
+If you didn’t get anything else, it’d be my joy if you grabbed this lesson.
 Give excuses for people, don’t make conclusions about a certain group of people, don’t go crazy trying to win people over, and form valuable relationships.
 See you at the top!